-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY vote on Proposals 2.
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY vote on Froposals For Against Abstain 2.
 Approve, by non-binding vote, the compensation of our named executive officers; 0 0 3.
-Approve an increase in number of shares reserved under our 2021 Equity Incentive Plan; 0 0 0 4.
+Approve an increase in number of shares reserved under our 2021 Equity Incentive Plan; 0 0 4.
 Approve an increase in number of shares reserved under our Employee Stock Purchase Plan; 0 0 0 5.
 Ratify the selection of Deloitte & Touche LLP as our independent auditor for fiscal year 2025; and 0 0 0 6.
 Transact other business as may properly come before the meeting.
-The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s).
-If no direction is made, this proxy will be voted "FOR" Items 1, 2, 3, 4, and 5.
-If any other matters properly come before the meeting.
-Please sign your name(s) exactly as it appear(s) hereon.
-When signing as attorney, executor, administrator, trustee or guardian, please add your title as such.
-When signing as joint tenants all parties in the joint tenancy must sign.
+The s hares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s).
+If no direction ade, this proxy will be voted "FOR" Items 1, 2, 3, 4, and 5.
+If any other matters properly come before the meeting. e sign your name(s) exactly as it appear(s) hereon.
+When signing as attorney, executor, administrator, trustee or guardian, please add your title as such. n signing as joint tenants all parties in the joint tenancy must sign.
 If a signer is a corporation, please sign in full corporate name by duly authorized officer.

+THIS PROXY CAI RD IS V ALID ONLY WHEN SIGNED AND DATED.
 DETACH AND RETURN THIS PORTION ONLY

 HILLMAN SOLUTIONS CORP.

 THE BOARD OF DIRECTORS RECOMMENDS Items 1, 2, 3, 4, and 5.
 Vote on Directors A VOTE "FOR" \neg

-ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS .

 Nominees: For Against Abstain

 1a.
 Jon Michael Adinolfi 0 0 0

 1b.
 Douglas J. Cahill 0 0 0

 1c.
 Diane C. Honda 0 0 0

-Name of the second seco